josstei/JoStVIM/README.md

-# JoStVim - A Customized VIM Environment for Java Development
+# JoStVIM - A Customized VIM Environment for Java Development

 ## Overview

-Welcome to **JoStVim**, a personal VIM configuration designed to create a clear, concise, and easy entry point for using VIM as a Java development environment.
+Welcome to **JoStVIM**, a personal VIM configuration designed to create a clear, concise, and easy entry point for using VIM as a Java development environment.
 This project not only aims to enhance my understanding of VIM, but also to provide a highly efficient and user-friendly VIM setup that caters specifically to Java development need.

 ![JoStVIM](images/JoStVIM_Default.png)